Curator Gundega Laiviņa

 17.00-18.00 at the gallery Noass on AB Dambis

-Lecture by Debra Benita Show
+Lecture by Debra Benita Shaw

 The Latvian Centre for Contemporary Art Volunteer Programme is supported by the Society Integration Fund (SIF).